 Adam Faith: The Singer and Showman

-Charles Shaar Murray, Independent, The, 9 March 2003
+Charles Shaar Murray, The Independent, 9 March 2003

 LIKE MOST OF his 1950s contemporaries, Terry Nelhams from Acton, West London, received his first taste of the joys of music-making as a member of a skiffle group.
 'Skiffle' was a defiantly DIY form of home-made pop, spearheaded by the success of Lonnie Donegan, played on junkshop guitars, tea-chest basses and washboards, and based on various strands of American folk music from Leadbelly to Woody Guthrie.